fafiorim/bytevault/README.md

-# HackedVault - Secure File Storage with Malware Scanning
+# ByteVault - Secure File Storage with Malware Scanning

-HackedVault is a containerized file storage application with malware scanning capabilities, web interface, and REST API.
+ByteVault is a containerized file storage application with malware scanning capabilities, web interface, and REST API.
 It provides secure file upload, scanning, and management.

 ## Features
 - Web interface for file management